-Minestrone is a thick, hearty soup that usually contains vegetables, pasta, and peas or beans.
+Minestrone is a thick, hearty soup of vegetables, pasta, and peas or beans.

 This refreshing fruit and tea drink can be made with instant tea or brewed tea that has been cooled.

-Whip up a batch of these tasty muffins today and freeze half for another day.
-Muffins are best when warmed slightly before serving.
+Whip up a batch of these tasty muffins over the weekend and freeze half to enjoy during the week.

 These muesli bars are a healthy grab-and-go breakfast or snack option.